cramacha/practice/ctci/chp4/README.md

 1. Given a directed graph, design an algorithm to find out whether or not there is a route between two nodes.
-   Note: For this one, I used an adjancency list.
-Whenever possible, I prefer these frankly because they're easier to print and visualize for debugging purposes.

 2. Given a sorted array (increasing order), write an algorithm to create a binary search tree with minimal height (i.e. the key to minimal height is to ensure that it is to balance it).
-The tree implementation that I created provides balancing already, but we should insert elements from the array with the assumption that we expect the tree to be balanced at the end even if it did not supply a balancing feature.

 3. Given a binary tree, design an algorithm that creates lists of nodes, where each list contains nodes that are all at the same depth within the tree.